Kaizo1610/Restaurant_Management_System/README.md

 <img src="TableReservation.png">
 <p>1.Customers can fill the empty boxes with the reservation details.</p>
 <p>2.Customers just need to click the "Make a Reservation" button to submit their reservation details,  and then will be directed to the make order page.</p>
-<p>3.Customers can click the "Cancel" button to cancel their reservation,  and then will be directed to the mainpage.</p>
+<p>3.Customers can click the "Cancel" button to cancel their reservation,  and then will be directed to the home page.</p>
 <p>4.
 Staff can click  "Order Now" button to skip the page and will be directed to the make order page.</p><br>

 #### 4.5 Order page